-Since the start of my internet marketing career in 2008, I’ve tried every monetization strategy under the sun:
+Since the start of my internet marketing career, I’ve tried every monetization strategy under the sun:

 I started with Adsense…but was let down by the horribly low CPCs.

 Then I promoted Clickbank products…but I couldn’t get the traffic to convert.